Find Trade Colleges

 Best Schools for Affordable Quality for an Award Taking 1 to 4 Years in Construction

 Our 2023 rankings named Ivy Tech Community College the best value school in the United States for construction students working on their undergraduate certificate.
-Ivy Tech Community College is a very large public school located in the large city of Indianapolis.
+Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.

 Ivy Tech Community College also claimed a spot on our Best Construction Undergraduate Certificate Trade Schools list.
 It’s in the top 5% of all schools in this category.